SUMMER and FALL/WINTER 2021 ENROLMENT INFORMATION

 SC/BIOL 4000 Honour Thesis

-At the moment we are planning to offer BIOL4000 8.0 in the fall-winter term.
+At the moment we are planning to offer BIOL4000 8.0 as usual.
 Thesis students will be allowed to come on to campus to conduct their honours thesis research.

-The ability to offer BIOL 4000 also will depend on the status of research labs in the fall and winter.
+The ability to offer BIOL 4000 also will depend on the status of research labs.
 Updates will be provided as we receive them, and in the meantime we encourage you to continue to plan for BIOL 4000 (and seek potential supervisors) as you normally would.
 If you require BIOL 4000 for your degree (it is only required if you are in a Specialized Honours Program), and have any concerns or questions, please email email@example.com.
 For questions related directly to the thesis course, please email firstname.lastname@example.org.

 Research Practicum Courses

 Students who are interested in completing a Research Practicum course in the fall/winter should contact potential supervisors now to identify a supervisor and discuss possible projects.
 For projects that can be completed remotely, requests for enrollment can be submitted any time after your enrollment window opens.
 For projects that require work on campus, please consult with your supervisor.